-- 2. Integrity of character and professional aptitude.
-This is based on the student's performance in campus life activities, field experience, personal interviews, recommendation of the major advisor, test data, and disposition reports. - 3.
-Satisfactory test performance.
+- 3. Satisfactory test performance.
 The basic skills tests must be taken and the required scores reached or exceeded for full admission to the program.
 The specific test and minimum scores are specified in the Teacher Education Handbook.
 (Note: There are fees associated with taking most standardized tests.) - 4.
 Residence.
 One semester in residence at NNU must precede admission to the program.